 Stage 2 - Initial Phase: Symptoms or signs without significant distress or functional limitations, abnormal findings in relevant biomarkers.

-Action: Adequate support for patient and family, optimal medical care for other medical conditions incl. dental care and nutrition.
-Healthy lifestyle and avoidance of chronic stress.
+Action: Adequate support for patient and family, optimal medical care for other medical conditions (diabetes, heart, lung, liver), including dental care, and nutrition.
+A healthy lifestyle and avoidance of chronic stress will help slow the progression of HD as much as possible.

 Stage 3 - Clinical Phase: Symptoms or signs with significant distress or functional limitations, abnormal findings in relevant biomarkers.
 Staging (early, middle, advanced) according to functional limitations.

-Action: all of the above plus symptom-oriented therapies (medications & exercises).
+Action: All of the above plus symptom-oriented therapies (medications & exercises).
+Also, to include supportive therapies, and legal/financial/social advice.

-At all stages, information about therapeutic interventions, including lifestyle - esp. drugs and alcohol, rehab and exercises, cognitive and behavioral management, therapeutic trials, family planning, social and health services, lay organizations, and support groups, is essential for informed decisions and must be given.
-Adequate medical, psychological, social, and legal support must be available.
+At all stages, the following is essential for informed decisions and must be given in accordance with the needs and wishes of the patient, families, and/or their significant others: Information about therapeutic interventions, including lifestyle - esp. drugs and alcohol, rehab and exercise, cognitive and behavioral management, therapeutic trials, family planning, social and health services, lay organization information, and HD support groups.
+Adequate medical, psychological, social, and legal supports must be available.

 It is imperative that we receive feedback from patients and families - globally.
 Please participate in this short poll.
 Project CHANGE has given our patients and families a voice to demand change.
 For your privacy, only your country and answer are required.
 However, if you wish to complete the entire form, your information will not be shared.
 WeHaveAFace does not share personal information gathered for our international projects.